djalbat/the-occam-user-manual/getting-started.md

 If you do then you can safely skip to the next section.
 Otherwise the second caveat applies to you and you will have to read on.

+An error occurs when there is, to put it simply, another application called `open` on the system that takes precedence.
+A way around the problem, therefore, is to create a symbolic link to the `open` package manager that ensures it takes precedence instead.
+This effectively renders the other application useless, however in practice this is not an issue.
+It is, however, worthwhile to just mention what kinds of applications are likely to be pushed into the background, so to speak, by such a measure.